 In this post, I’ll look at what you can do to create customer loyalty in your business.

 What is customer loyalty?

 Customer loyalty is the extent to which customers are devoted to specific brands and how likely they are to purchase from one brand over another.

 In certain circumstances, it may not be worth your time to focus on customer loyalty.
 For example, Acme Inc. sells off-brand paper towels and their main draw for customers isn’t quality, packaging, or values.
 Instead, it gets the customer to buy because it has the cheapest price.
 If those prices rise even a little then customers will look for another alternative.

 Conversely, a premium brand like Polo or Tom Ford does a lot to encourage customer loyalty.
 They focus on quality, packaging, and overall customer experience.
 If they don’t then they could be replaced by cheaper competitors in the marketplace.

 75% of American consumers feel that brands should do more to encourage brand loyalty.
-This just shows there are a lot of opportunities to better connect with customers.
+This shows there are a lot of opportunities to better connect with customers.
 When done properly, not only does loyalty increase but your customer satisfaction score does as well.

 There are countless ways to earn customer loyalty.
 The strategies you adopt will depend on your brand, the types of customers you have, and your overall goals.
 It’s worth it because a 5% increase in retention can increase profits up to 100%.